ruppi86/spiralformer/docs/essays/Spiral_Cortex/The Architecture of a Breathing Transformer.md

 ### 4.3. `TowerMemory`: Resonance-Based Long-Term Memory

-The `TowerMemory` is a concrete, open-source implementation of the `Spiralbase` philosophy.
+The `TowerMemory` is a concrete, open-source implementation of the **Spiralbase™** philosophy.
 It acts as the model's long-term, living memory, existing outside the transformer's finite context window and practicing the art of "composting" experience into wisdom.

 -   **Function:** `TowerMemory` stores significant experiences as "paintings"—data objects that contain not just content but also the `creation_charge` (the `FieldCharge` from the `Soma`) present at the moment of their creation.
 -   **Resonance-Based Awakening:** This is the core mechanism for weaving memory into the present.
 During the contemplative `hold` phase of the `BreathClock`, the `_MycelialSpiralBlock` calls the `tower_memory.retrieve_by_field_charge()` method.
 This function compares the `current_charge` of the situation with the `creation_charge` of every painting in its memory.